1. HOME

 Executive Vice-President, Kyoto University

-I anticipate, that with the continued support of MEXT, the Japan Science and Technology Agency (JST), and other relevant institutions, L-INSIGHT will make a significant contribution to the development of young researchers in Japan.
+I hope that, with the continuing support and cooperation from MEXT and other related organizations, L-INSIGHT will contribute to the development of early-career researchers in Japan.

 Message from the Director